 3. When moving the chicken tractor, no matter how slow, sometimes one gets a leg stuck.
-This can cause cellulitis in the leg and cause the bird pain and to be inedible.it also causes them pain, which I hate to see.
+This can cause cellulitis in the leg, and to be inedible.it also causes them pain, which I hate to see.
 When they get really big near the end of the eight weeks , it helps to have two people moving to hurry the fatter slower ones along .

 5. Thinking you are going to save so much money raising your own meat hens because all they are going to eat is bugs and grass and a bit of food.
 This is a biggie.
 This is definitely not the reason to grow your own.
 Your time counts.
 Inputs matter.
 I don’t actually save money raising my own meat birds.
 So why do it?
 Ethically, I want to be connected to my food.
 But in the real world of our bank accounts ?
 I am eating a better quality of meat than I could ever afford on our income.